OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

   sudo /etc/init.d/gpsd start

-BlueTooth GPS users should take special care to read up about the no-probe option.

-.. (for this reason we have not started gpsd automatically)  still true?
+BlueTooth GPS users should take special care to read up about the no-probe option (for this reason we have not started gpsd automatically).

 * 'xgps' is a good program to check that Gpsd can see your GPS ok.